MDIL-SNU/SHERPA/README.md

 ## Tips
 1. `INIT_CONFIG` should be VASP5 POSCAR format.
 Selective dynamics are also supported.
-2. `NCORE` of 4-8 is recommended.
+2. Selective dynamics have priority over `ACTI_CUTOFF`.
-3. Set DISP_CUTOFF shorter than PAIR_CUTOFF.
+3. `NCORE` of 4-8 is recommended with LMP.
 4. The filename of final structure follows Final _ `count` _ `atomic index`.POSCAR
 5. For VASP calculation, INCAR, KPOINTS, and POTCAR should be prepared in working directory.